 Meaning

-In the quote “If civilization is to survive, we must cultivate the science of human relationships – the ability of all peoples, of all kinds, to live together, in the same world at peace.,” the emphasis is on love.
-It highlights the thought that love can be found in unexpected places while implying that trust creates long-term stability.
+“If civilization is to survive, we must cultivate the science of human relationships – the ability of all peoples, of all kinds, to live together, in the same world at peace.” presents a viewpoint centered on love.
+It implies that love can be found in unexpected places and encourages us to remember that small gestures build affection.

 Theme